Methods of Environmental Scanning

-Experts have expert views on certain issues, for example, the expert in marketing have better knowledge about market conditions, customer taste, and preferences.
+Experts have expert views on certain issues, for example, the experts in marketing have better knowledge about market conditions, customer tastes, and preferences.
 The expert opinion method is similar to the executive opinion method but the experts are hired from outside the organization.

 The Delphi method involves systematic expert opinion gathering at various phases and applying the feedback to create fresh forecasts.
 The expansion of the expert opinion approach is this one.

 It entails assembling a panel of specialists and asking each member of the panel about the expected environmental trend in the future.
 The responses were afterward summarized and given back to the participants for review.
 This procedure is repeated until a satisfactory consensus is reached.